ambroseL/Architecture_Pattern/README.md

   return vec2;
 }
 ```
-Then if the API change in future update, we just need to fix those details in our component classes, not everywhere in the program.
+Then if the API change in future update, we just need to fix them in our component classes, not everywhere in the program.

 ### Prototype
-As our game produces a large amount of objects at the beginning, computer’s CPU and memory would be under much pressure during the time, and it may break down accordingly.
-One solution is to use prototype pattern, a more suitable strategy to create many classes at once than factory pattern for C++.
-The reason is that in C++, it does not have a base class like object in Java, and such base class is the key of factory pattern implementation.
-To finish production tasks, we first have to declare a `Clone()` function in the base model class.
+At the beginning of each scene, initializing a large amount of objects is such a big burden for computer’s CPU and memory,even brings about break down.
+One solution is to use `prototype pattern`, a more suitable way for mass production than `factory pattern` in C++.
+The reason is that C++ does not have a base class like `Object` in Java, and such base class is the key of `factory pattern` implementation.
+To accomplish such tasks, we declare a `Clone()` function in the base model class.

 ```C++
 EntityObj* EntityObj::Clone()